edsloan/edsloan/README.md

 edsloan
 =======

-This repo contains the ever changing draft to my portfolio site, currently in development.
+The code behind my old personal site.
+New version currently in progress.
+This will be left here for future refernce.

 License
 =======